GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 ---
-title: How to Roll Your App Engine Flexible Environment App Back to a Previous Version
+title: How to roll your App Engine flexible environment app back to a previous version
 description: Learn how to utilize versions and rollbacks in App Engine flexible environment.
 author: jmdobry
 tags: App Engine
 date_published: 2015-12-18
 ---

 ## Disaster scenario

-You've deployed an app using Google App Engine flexible environment, and things are going great.
+You've deployed an app using App Engine flexible environment, and things are going great.
 You make some change to your app and re-deploy, only to discover that something broke!
 You forgot a semicolon and now your users are upset.
 What do you do?